k0sproject/k0s/docs/architecture.md

 As with the control plane, with k0s you can create and manage the core worker components as naked processes on the worker node.

 By default, k0s workers use [containerd](https://containerd.io) as a high-level runtime and [runc](https://github.com/opencontainers/runc) as a low-level runtime.
-Custom runtimes are also supported (refer to [Custom CRI runtime](custom-cri-runtime.md)).
+Custom runtimes are also supported, refer to [Using custom CRI runtime](runtime.md#using-custom-cri-runtime).